eemilhaa/walkability-analysis/README.md

     ]
 }
 ```
-*The OSM tags used in the analysis*
+*The OSM tags used in the analysis.*

 <br/>